BillyDM/awesome-audio-dsp/OPEN_SOURCE_PLUGINS_AND_SOFTWARE.md

 ## Synths
 - [`Vital`] - An incredibly powerful and high quality modern synthesizer.
 Rivals that of Xfer Serum and NI Massive.
+  - There is also a fully GPLv3-licensed fork called [`Vitalium`] that has all the non-GPL stuff removed.
 - [`Helm`] - High-quality modern monophonic synthesizer.
 The older sibling to Vital.
 The oscillators are not stereo though.
 - [`Surge`] - Feature-rich hybrid synthesizer that was once sold as a commercial product.
 - [`Monique Mono-Synth`] - High-quality subtractive monophonic synth.
 Now open source!